isbm/berrymill/doc/berrymill.8.md

 \--target-dir TARGET\_DIR

-: Specifiy the directory where the results of the build shall be placed by **berrymill**.
+: Specify the directory where the results of the build shall be placed by **berrymill**.
 This parameter is required and gets passed along to **kiwi**(8).